hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 ## Unused ports

 The SL2.1A chip we're using supports up to 4 USB ports, but we're making a smaller board for the tutorial so we won't be using the ports for "3" or "4".
 Go ahead and use the "no connection" tool to show in the schematic that these pins aren't being used.

+_Making a 4-port USB hub is left as a challenge for you to do if you want to!_

 ![](https://cloud-4sab6gwqz-hack-club-bot.vercel.app/0screenshot_2023-08-08_at_17.51.45.png)